bludit/documentation-english/pages/content/how-to-change-the-editor/index.md

-# Title: How to change the editor
+# How to change the editor
 <!-- Position: 5 -->
 <!-- Date: 2017-10-21 18:00:00 -->
 ---